Here's To Soup Season

 Our tight budget forced me to focus on making the best of what we had available.
 I learned about the magic of soups, and how they’re a great vehicle for using up little bits of leftovers.
 Another of our signature meals was a roast-up of all of the vegetables we had on hand with a bit of cheese—and, if we could swing it, sometimes a lean béchamel drizzled overtop.
 We made whole-grain muffins with zucchini from our garden and discovered that mashed squash—which is sometimes what we had on hand instead of potatoes—is also quite delicious on a shepherd’s pie.
 Unused kitchen scraps got saved for garden compost, and seed pods for planting the next season.
 We had a system, and it worked.
 It was easily one of the most creative periods of my career as a chef.

-Since my time at The Stop, I have watched food insecurity steadily rise, yet it’s rarely mentioned in our news or political conversations.
-Pandemic-related supply chain issues, increasing economic disparity and a swelling climate crisis have all contributed to weakening our connection to food and our access to it, at both a national and a personal level.
+Since my time at The Stop, I have watched food insecurity steadily rise.
+Supply chain issues, increasing economic disparity, inflation, and a swelling climate crisis have all contributed to weakening our connection to food and our access to it, at both a national and a personal level.

 I’d like to focus on that personal connection, the one happening in your kitchen and at your table.
 Let’s talk about methods for building food security in your home, starting with the way you cook.